A person who worships nature or the earth, specif., a neopagan.

 Recorded in English since c1375.
 From Latin pāgānus (“rural, rustic"), later "civilian".
 The meaning "not (Judeo-)Christian" arose in Vulgar Latin, probably from the 4th century.
 It is unclear whether this usage is derived primarily from the "rustic" or from the "civilian" meaning, which in Roman army jargon meant 'clumsy'.
 As a self-designation of neopagans attested since 1990.

-Origin: Middle English, from Late Latin pāgānus, from Latin, country-dweller, civilian from pāgus country, rural district pag- in Indo-European roots
+Middle English from Late Latin pāgānus from Latin country-dweller, civilian from pāgus country, rural district pag- in Indo-European roots

 From American Heritage Dictionary of the English Language, 5th Edition

 Find similar words to pagan using the buttons below.